actlab-genesys/GeneSys/README.md

 <img src="https://github.com/actlab-genesys/GeneSys/blob/main/docs/figures/genesys_logo.png" class="center">
 </p>

+# Access

+The sub-modules that contain the various GeneSys components in this repository are access controlled.
+To get access permissions to these components, please fill out the [GeneSys Access sign up form](https://forms.gle/Co7YBvS9YFuTrNzg7).
+If allowable, you will receive GitHub access.
+Feel free to ping us on [Slack](https://join.slack.com/t/genesys-cyw2842/shared_invite/zt-25q8ve5lw-h0u_bLv3fh35iivgT1qkoQ) if you want your request approved more quickly.

 # 1 Overview

-Genesys is a programmable Deep Neural Networks (DNN) accelerator generator.
+GeneSys is a programmable Deep Neural Network (DNN) accelerator generator.
 The core computation engines in GeneSys are a systolic array (for operations such as convolution) and a SIMD array (for operations such as ReLU and pooling).
 GeneSys is parametrizable, and it is possible to automatically generate hardware with different numbers of processing elements, bit-widths, on-chip buffer configurations and memory bandwidth.
 GeneSys acts like a co-processor connected